 The ensemble method works by first reading precinct level data of the state or county in question, and creating a planar graph where the vertices correspond to individual precincts and the edges indicate physical adjacencies.
 It then creates a random initial districting plan, and generates new plans by randomly sampling from possible alterations to this initial plan, ensuring that all new proposals comply to specified demographic and geographic criteria.

-This past year, we have worked to extend this merge-split method into a multi-scale framework, where we perform the merge-split procedure at each level (county, precinct, census block), but only descend levels when more resolution is required for a valid split.
-This framework has given some promising results so far.
-Our paper on this work Multi-Scale Merge-Split Markov Chain Monte Carlo for Redistricting,’ has recently been accepted for publication with the SIAM Journal on Multiscale Modeling and Simulation.
-We are currently working to extend this method and apply it to the newly released census data in North Carolina, Georgia, and Pennsylvania in preparation for the upcoming redistricting cycle.
+We also extended this merge-split method into a multi-scale framework, where we perform the merge-split procedure at each level (county, precinct, census block), but only descend levels when more resolution is required for a valid split.
+This framework produced very promising results, and our paper on this work, ‘Metropolized Multiscale Forest Recombination for Redistricting,’ was published in the SIAM Journal on Multiscale Modeling and Simulation in 2023.

 Des Moines Traffic Citations (continuing)